Eli-bassoon/CraftyFunge/README.md

 # CraftyFunge

 CraftyFunge is a 3-dimensional esoteric programming language written by placing Minecraft blocks.
 It requires 1.19 Java Edition.
-Programs can be run directly in Minecraft or by exporting a program from a structure block and running the external interpreter.
+Programs can be run directly in Minecraft or with the external interpreter.
+The external interpreter accepts programs exported from structure blocks.
 CraftyFunge is executable in vanilla Minecraft using the provided world with an embedded data pack.

 ### The Instruction Pointer